gvanderploeg/t.nos.nl/README.md

 ## Why

-Because t.nos.nl has quit, and teletekst is presented as its successor.
+Because t.nos.nl has quit, and ugly teletekst is presented as its successor.

 ## How